eluinstra/ebms-core/readme.txt

 ===============
 = Release Notes
 ===============
+ebms-core-2.16.6.jar:
+- fixed bug: the references in a signed acknowledgment is not validated correctly, which will not set the status of the message to DELIVERED but eventually to EXPIRED instead
+- fixed issue using asynchronous messaging and no receive deliveryChannel can be found.
+The message will be stored and returned synchronously as an error now
+- fixed deliveryChannel validation not handled correctly, causing a SOAP fault being returned instead of a EbMS MessageError in case of an error

 ebms-core-2.16.5.jar:
 - optimized memory usage by using CachedOutputStream for attachments that overflows to disk:
 	- added property ebmsMessage.attachment.memoryTreshold - default: 128KB